m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ## Weaponization

-These techniques can be used to bypass various AV tools when running shellcode.
+These techniques can be used to bypass various AV/EDR tools when running shellcode.
 Thus far, I've tested this with generic Windows command execution shellcodes, Meterpreter shells, and CobaltStrike beacon shellcode with success.
 While these techniques work, I've only touched the surface, and I certainly haven't provided the best code examples.
 I can see a lot of cool ways to 'weaponize' this for use in a Campaign, notably:
 - Creating a script to encrypt/encode/format the shellcode in various ways
 - Creating a script to populate a launcher template with this information
 - Options to embed the shellcode in the launcher or download via URL